 Paleo-Mama: All About Egg Health is my main blog.
-It runs in English and German and here I address fertility and getting pregnant for women of advanced reproductive age.
+Here I address fertility and getting pregnant for women of advanced reproductive age.
 There is also another, smaller blog that I have: Improving Egg Quality; it runs only in English and is much more loaded with hard science.

 I live in Berlin with my husband and two sons.

-In 2014 I’ve written a book: How to Improve Egg Quality: The Smart Way to Get Pregnant which became #1 in the category Reproductive Medicine on Amazon.
+In 2014 I’ve written an ebook: How to Improve Egg Quality: The Smart Way to Get Pregnant which became #1 in the category Reproductive Medicine on Amazon.